 Principle #8 – Unlock the intrinsic motivation of knowledge workers

-Lean-Agile Leaders operate within a relatively new, fundamental truth—the “management” of knowledge workers is an oxymoron.
+Lean-Agile Leaders must accept a relatively new, game-changing truth: the management of knowledge workers is an oxymoron.
 As Drucker points out, “knowledge workers are individuals who know more about the work that they perform than their bosses .”
-In that context, how can any manager seriously attempt to manage, or even coordinate, the technical activities of those who are infinitely more capable of defining the activities necessary to accomplish their mission than they are?
+In that context, how can any manager seriously attempt to oversee or even coordinate the technical activities of people who are infinitely more capable than they are of defining the tasks necessary to accomplish their mission?

-Indeed they cannot.
-Instead, what they can do is to unlock the intrinsic motivation of knowledge workers.
+Indeed, they cannot.
+What they can do instead is unlock the intrinsic motivation of knowledge workers.
 Some guidelines are provided in the paragraphs below.

 Leverage the Systems View

 Before delving into additional motivational constructs, we must note a significant insight: the Lean-Agile principles of SAFe are themselves a system, too.
 And the elements of this system collaborate to create a new and empowering paradigm.
 With SAFe, knowledge workers are now able to:

 - Make decisions based on an understanding of the economics.

 - Receive fast feedback about the efficacy of their solution.

 - Participate in continuous, incremental learning and mastery.